The Optimal Morning Routine for Professional Learners

 One-Week Checklist (Copy-Paste)

 Use this checklist for seven days.
 Do not judge the routine on one morning.
-Judge it on completion rate and quality of first-task execution across a full week.
+Judge it by completion rate and quality of first-task execution across a full week.
 If you miss a step, continue with the next step instead of restarting the whole sequence.
-The purpose of this list is to make behavior observable, so you can improve deliberately rather than guessing.
-That is the same operating logic used throughout this site’s execution-system articles.
+The purpose is to make behavior observable, so you can improve deliberately rather than guessing.
+That is the same operating logic used in How to Be More Productive Than Everyone Else (4 Levels).

 - Defined full mode and fallback mode before Monday.